 The airflow created by the props over the horizontal stabiliser significantly impacted the mechanical elevator control system (MECS).
 Engineers worked around the clock, testing numerous configurations.
 Despite improvements, Saab remained unhappy.

-Allison eventually redesigned large parts of the propellor, and certification was ultimately granted by Europe’s Joint Airworthiness Authorities and the USA’s FAA in March and April 1994, respectively.
+Allison eventually redesigned large parts of the propeller, and certification was ultimately granted by Europe’s Joint Airworthiness Authorities and the USA’s FAA in March and April 1994, respectively.

 Entry-In-To-Service

-French carrier Regional Airlines, who operated services on behalf of Air France (AF), became the second carrier to opt for the Saab 2000 when it placed an order for three in December 1994.
-Its first example F-GMVB arrived in June 1995, and the airline would operate a total of 13.
+French carrier Regional Airlines, which operated services on behalf of Air France (AF), became the second carrier to opt for the Saab 2000 when it placed an order for three in December 1994.
+The first example, F-GMVB, arrived in June 1995, and the airline would operate a total of 13.

-In March 1996, Saab announced that it was looking at developing a passenger/cargo combi version to boost flagging sales.
-Two basic combi configurations would be offered with 39 seats and 16.4m³ freight, or 16 passengers and a 29.6m³ aft cargo compartment.
+In March 1996, Saab announced plans to develop a passenger/cargo combi version to boost flagging sales.
+Two basic combi configurations would be offered: 39 seats and 16.4 m³ of freight, or 16 passengers and a 29.6 m³ aft cargo compartment.
 The redesign would require no additional strengthening of the Saab 2000’s floor, and the combi could use the existing rear fuselage cargo door.

-However, the combi variant would never leave the drawing board.
+However, the Combi variant would never leave the drawing board.
 Cargo conversion of second-hand 2000s would not begin until January 2022.
 Swedish aircraft modification firm Taby Air Maintenance (TAM) began modifying the turboprop for Miami-based launch customer Jetstream Aviation Capital.
-The converted aircraft will have six loading bays in the fuselage, divided by nets, plus the original regular passengers’ cargo zones.
-Once completed, the Saab 2000 Cargo will have a freight volume of 55.4m³ and a maximum payload of just over 6.6 tonnes
+The converted aircraft will have six loading bays in the fuselage, divided by nets, plus the original passenger-cargo zones.
+Once completed, the Saab 2000 Cargo will have a freight volume of 55.4m³ and a maximum payload of just over 6.6 tonnes.

 Problems

-Shortly after it entered service, the Saab 2000 was hit with dispatch reliability issues in early 1996 after a particularly harsh winter.
-Problems included brake icing and the ingestion of de-icing fluid by the auxiliary power unit (APU), which caused smoke in the cabin.
-The aircraft also suffered nuisance cockpit warnings, which have caused flights to be delayed.
+Shortly after entering service, the Saab 2000 experienced dispatch reliability issues in early 1996 following a particularly harsh winter.
+Problems included brake icing and ingestion of de-icing fluid by the auxiliary power unit (APU), resulting in cabin smoke.
+The aircraft also experienced nuisance cockpit warnings, which have delayed flights.

 The issues led Deutsche BA (DI) to suspend further deliveries.
-DI would hold two 2000s on order until Saab developed adequate improvements.
-The problems were eventually resolved, and Deutsche BA later received their final two examples.
+The airline would hold two 2000s on order until Saab developed adequate improvements.
+The problems were eventually resolved, and Deutsche BA later received its final two examples.

 Sales of the 2000 remained slow, so Saab took the type on a three-week sales tour of the United States.
 But it would be an airliner closer to home that would finally end the two-year order drought.
 SAS Commuter (SK) placed a firm order for four examples with options on a further two in August 1996.
-Deliveries commenced in February 1997, and SK put the type to use on its Swedish and Finnish routes from Arlanda, Tampere, Turku and Vaasa.
+Deliveries commenced in February 1997, and SAS put the type into service on its Swedish and Finnish routes from Arlanda, Tampere, Turku, and Vaasa.

 In June 1997, Saab attended the Paris Air Show at Le Bourget and unveiled a new customer support programme to boost sales.
-Known as CAREfree, which pulled together a comprehensive airframe rotable-repair programme, engine power by the hour and complete expendables coverage, aimed to cut direct operating costs by more than $2 million per aircraft over six years.
+Known as CAREfree, the programme pulled together a comprehensive airframe rotable-repair programme, engine power-by-the-hour, and complete expendables coverage, aimed at cutting direct operating costs by more than $2 million per aircraft over six years.

-The highlight of the scheme was that, for the first 5,000 flight hours, or a period of two years, the programme was provided free of charge, eliminating an airline’s maintenance risks except for line labour and consumables.
+The highlight of the scheme was that, for the first 5,000 flight hours, or over two years, the programme was provided free of charge, eliminating an airline’s maintenance risks except for line labour and consumables.

 Increasing Competition

-The plane-maker had intended that the aircraft be the best turboprop on the market.
+The aircraft manufacturer intended the aircraft to be the best turboprop on the market.
 But the aviation market had changed by the time the Saab 2000 entered service.
-Embraer and Canadair had introduced their regional jets, and despite their higher fuel costs, the jets proved more popular with passengers and airlines alike.
+Embraer and Canadair introduced their regional jets, and despite their higher fuel costs, they proved more popular with passengers and airlines alike.

-In October 1997, Saab announced that unless new orders could be secured by the end of the year, it would be forced to close down the production of both the 340 and 2000.
+In October 1997, Saab announced that, unless new orders were secured by the end of the year, it would be forced to cease production of both the 340 and the 2000.

 Discussions took place to sell the entire 2000 line to various Asian countries, including India and China.
-It also looked at collaborating with Brazilian competitor Embraer, but neither venture came to fruition.
+It also explored collaborating with Brazilian competitor Embraer, but neither venture materialised.

 Sadly, only 63 of the type were ever built.
 This made the Saab 2000 the least popular airliner of the 20th century and one of the least popular in history.

-Crossair, who became the largest operator of the type with 34 in the fleet, took the last machine to be built (HB-IYH) on April 29, 1999.
+Crossair, which became the largest operator of the type with 34 in its fleet, took the last machine built (HB-IYH) on April 29, 1999.

 N.B.
 The author does not own the rights to any of the images included in this article unless otherwise stated.